 - Examination and registration fees

-This is a weekly payment for students who have a low household income.
-To check if you are eligible for this bursary please ask at Student Services for an application form.
-Decisions on who will receive this bursary will be made by the end of October 2019.
-If you are eligible, your payments will be back dated to the start of term.
+This is a payment for students who have a low household income.
+To check if you are eligible for this financial support please ask at Student Services for an application form.
+Decisions on who will receive this financial support will be made in due course.

 - Your household income is at, or below, a set amount

 - You are on a full-time further education course at Furness College